THGLab/IDPForge/README.md

 Optional: `pip install flash-attn==2.3` to speed up attention calculation.

 ### Using Docker
 IDPForge can also be built as a docker container using either of the included dockerfiles (Blackwell or Ampere).
 Blackwell runs on CUDA12.8 and Ampere runs on CUDA12.1.
+Models weights and an example training data and other inference input files can be downloaded from [Figshare](https://doi.org/10.6084/m9.figshare.28414937).
+Optionally, the files may be merged before the creation of the image.
+This will ensure the image contains the merged files, removing the need for additional /weights and /data mounting.

 To build the image, run the following command from the root of this repository:
 ```bash
 docker build -f dockerfiles/Dockerfile_[Blackwell/Ampere] -t idpforge:latest .
 ```